How I launched my Digital Shop in under 30 days | Multi-Passionate Creative | Joi Knows How

 Then, I dedicated myself to doing at least one small thing each day that brought me closer to opening my (virtual) shop doors.
 It worked like a charm.
-The key was not pressuring myself to do more than one thing each day, and using my 90-Day Focus Planner to keep me on track.
+The key was not pressuring myself to do more than one thing each day, and using my 3-Part Focus Framework to keep me on track.

 Now for the fun part, creating products that I could sell digitally.
 Naturally, I was eager to make “all the things.”
 Then, I heard a still small voice whisper: